Continuous glucose monitors

 The insulin pump may also be used with an algorithm, which uses the signal from your CGM and figures out what your insulin needs are.
 It then adjusts the dose that your insulin pump delivers.

 There are 2 funded insulin pumps in Aotearoa New Zealand.
 Both pumps are compatible with at least 2 types of continuous glucose monitor (CGM).
 If you qualify for a funded insulin pump, you can also get funded CGMs.
-These CGMs work in the same way, but differ in size, look and some features.
 You may need advice on getting the most out of your CGM.
 As a guide, see the CGMs intraoperable comparison table(external link) on the Diabetes New Zealand website.

 Tandem T slim insulin pump works with: